QuantuMobileSoftware/clearcut_detection/README.md

 ## Launch requirements:
 * `cd clearcut_detection_backend/`
 * Run `docker-compose -f docker-compose.dev.yml up` in order to run docker for backend and frontend development.
-* Change docker-compose.dev.yml `command: /bin/bash -c "pip install -r requirements.txt && exec invoke rundev"` to `command: /bin/bash -c "pip install -r requirements.txt && exec invoke runbackend"` to run both backend server and background processing.
+* Run `docker-compose -f docker-compose.prod.yml up` in order to run both backend, frontend and background processing (or for deployment usage).